Open In Colab Open in Kaggle

 Conclusion#

 We train models to minimize a loss function.
 Oftentimes, however, what we care about is something different, like how well the model will generalize when it’s deployed.
-Our intrepid developer got a rude awakening when comparing the OOD robustness of the model to its empirical loss on the train set: the character error rate was several times larger than expected.
-Motivated by other factors, like engineering complexity, our developer decided to move forward and deploy a handwriting transcription system, hoping it could be fine-tuned based on users’ data later.
+We got a big shock when comparing the OOD robustness of the model to its empirical loss on the train set: the character error rate was several times larger than expected.
+Motivated by other factors, like engineering complexity, we decided to move forward and deploy a handwriting transcription system, hoping it could be later fine-tuned on user data.

 Video 5: Final Thoughts#